 Why study nursing with JCU Online?

-For most people, the main reason for studying nursing with JCU Online is to deepen their professional knowledge and advance their career.
+For most people, the main reason for studying nursing with JCU Online is to deepen their professional knowledge and advance their careers.
 But you don’t need to have a particular career goal to benefit from our Master of Nursing.

 “When I finished my master's, I had no idea what I was going to actually do with it.
 But when you finish it, things do seem to arise in different areas in nursing and you think, ‘Oh, I've never done that before.’
 Then you find yourself doing it, which is a wonderful thing,” says Joffe.